zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 This blob file contains the compressed content of `data/letter.txt`.
 Its name is derived by hashing its content.
 Hashing a piece of text means running a program on it that turns it into a smaller[^1] piece of text that uniquely[^2] identifies the original.
 For example, Git hashes `a` to `2e65efe2a145dda7ee51d1741299f848e5bf752e`.
 The first two characters are used as the name of a directory inside the objects database: `.git/objects/5e/`.
 The rest of the hash is used as the name of the blob file that holds the content of the added file: `.git/objects/2e/65efe2a145dda7ee51d1741299f848e5bf752e`.

 Notice how just adding a file to Git saves its content to the `objects` directory.
-If the user were to delete `data/letter.txt` from the working copy, its content would still be safe inside Git.
+Its content will still be safe inside Git if the user deletes `data/letter.txt` from the working copy.

 Second, `git add` adds the file to the index.
 The index is a list that contains every file that Git has been told to keep track of.
 It is stored as a file at `.git/index`.
 Each line of the file maps a tracked file to the hash of its content at the moment it was added.
 This is the index after the `git add` command is run: